PlanetRenox-zz/in0sight/README.md

 The extension is able to obfuscate as much information as it can take.
 You can hide entire PGP messages inside version 1.
 Versions 2.0 and 2.1 are a lot more limited.
 They offer compatibility for sites like Twitter and Protonmail.

-If you come across any bugs or questions feel free submit to the issues tab or email at PlanetRenox@PM.ME
+If you come across any bugs or questions submit them to the issues tab or email at planetrenox@pm.me

 ###### Some sites use zero width characters in their ui functionality and that will set off the 10sec notice.
 This is a known issue and we will try to narrow it down in the future.